 top of page

 Did you know that the King James Version was not the first English translation of the Bible?
-The Tyndale Bible was translated in 1526 and the Wycliff bible predates that.
+The Tyndale Bible was translated in 1526 and the Wycliffe Bible predates that.
 What is interesting is that Tyndale never translated the Greek word ecclesia as church, but congregation (congregacion).
 He does use the word church twice, but only in reference to pagan Temples (see Acts 14:13, 19:37).
 Ecclesia is not used in either of these verses.
-So, according to Tyndale, a congregation was People who are Holy and churches were Buildings for Religious Purposes, including pagan temples.
+So, according to Tyndale, a congregation was People who were Holy and churches were Buildings for Religious Purposes, including pagan temples.

 Churches are Buildings

 The Greek word for church is kyriakos and appears in the New Testament only once (1 Cor.
 11:20).
 It is the first part of the phrase The Lord’s Supper.
 It is an adjective (not a noun) meaning “belonging to the Lord.”
-Sometime in the 300s people began to refer to buildings where believers met as kyriakos or churches (About the time that the anti-Semitic Roman Emperor Constantine began building structures for Christians).
-And then, the body of believers themselves started to be called ‘the church’.
+Sometime in the 300s, people began to refer to buildings where believers met as kyriakos or churches (About the time when the anti-Semitic Roman Emperor Constantine began building structures for Christians).
+And then, the body of believers themselves started to be called ‘the church.’
 Of course, in popular vernacular, most of the world associates churches with buildings.

-The fact that church (kyiakos) does not appear in the New Testament (in connection with the body of believers) must be the reason Tyndale refused to use it.
+The fact that "church" (kyiakos) does not appear in the New Testament (in connection with the body of believers) must be the reason Tyndale refused to use it.
 Young’s Literal Translation (1862) correctly translates ecclesia as assembly, not church.
-However, when King James aurthorized a new translation (1611) one of the rules was that the ecclesia would not be translated congregation, but church.
+However, when King James authorized a new translation (1611), one of the rules was that the ecclesia would not be translated congregation, but church.
 Why?
-Maybe because they wanted to be consistant with common practice or maybe it was more sinister—was congregation too Jewish?
+Maybe because they wanted to be consistent with common practice, or maybe it was more sinister—was the congregation too Jewish?
 Let’s remember they also translated Yeshua’s brother Jacob as James.
 Then again, Tyndale also translated Jacob as James (Iames).

-Ecclesia (the word that is translated church in your Bible) is not a religious word.
-In Acts 19 it refers to a town council.
-In verses 32, 39 and 41 the KJV correctly translates the word as assembly, referring to the meeting of the council.
+Ecclesia (the word that is translated as church in your Bible) is not a religious word.
+In Acts 19, it refers to a town council.
+In verses 32, 39, and 41, the KJV correctly translates the word as assembly, referring to the meeting of the council.
 However, the more than 100 other times that ecclesia appears in the New Testament, translators simply changed the word to kyriakos or church.
 In the same way that believers were part of The WayWay, though a general word, becomes a specific word—a proper noun.

 Ecclesia simply means “those called to a regular gathering.”
-For years believers have said it means “Called out ones” — as in, called out from the world.
+For years, believers have said it means “Called out ones” — called out from the world.
 While I like that, in truth, it means called out to gather for any purpose, as in Acts 19.
 Is it possible that the New Testament seeks to elevate the meaning of ecclesia, adding a spiritual definition?
-Sure, in the same way a house can be white without being the White Housebut still, the word church is nowhere in the texts.
+Remember, when the writers had to come up with words to communicate New Testament truths to the Greek-speaking world, they only had Greek to draw from.

 Kehila—Community

-Community is also a more Jewish friendly term.
+When James speaks of the gathering of believers, he uses the Greek word synagōgē or "synagogue" in English (James 2:2).
+Community is also a more Jewish-friendly term.
 Most Jewish people would not step foot in a church, but they might come to your community or gathering (especially if the meeting is in a non-religious building, like a home).
+And they would definitely feel at home at what James calls a synagogue!

-I am not maintaining that there was a conspiracy (although, there may have), but rather that because ecclesia was not a religious word and the new word church did have a religious connotation, it became the dominant word.
-However, I think that the word ecclesia (assembly) is a perfect word because at the end of the day, the body of believers in a living community of people, not a building, and that is the word in the New Testament, not church.
+I am not maintaining that there was a conspiracy (although there may have been), but rather that because ecclesia was not a religious word and the new word church did have a religious connotation, it became the dominant word.
+However, I think that the word ecclesia (assembly) is a perfect word because, at the end of the day, the body of believers is a living community of people, not a building, and that is the word in the New Testament, not church.

 Is this really a big deal?

 As long as we know to whom we are referring, the people of God, then maybe not.
-But the confusion that remains today over whether church is a building or a group of people stems from the fact kyriakos are buildings, not gatherings, while the ecclesia are people.
-In addition, because the construction of historic church buildings (that the New Testament never encourages us to build) are so closely connected with Christian animosity towards Jews, the less charged word—community, may be preferable.*
+But the confusion that remains today over whether the church is a building or a group of people stems from the fact that kyriakos are buildings, not gatherings, while the ecclesia is a group of people.
+In addition, because the construction of historic church buildings (that the New Testament never encourages us to build) is so closely connected with Christian hatred towards Jews, the less charged word—community, may be preferable.*

 You tell me.
 Do you think it is a big deal?
 Use the comments area below to share your answer.